joehahn/exes-n-ohs/README.md

 layers are also sandwiched between some of the hidden layers with dropout fractions of 0.2 and 0.1

-The MLP model is then trained on a much larger sample of records, 10 million, and that trained  model is then used to compute its decision boundary:<br />
+The MLP model is then trained on a much larger sample of records, 2 million, and that trained  model is then used to compute its decision boundary:<br />
 ![](figs/mlp_decision_boundary.png)<br />
-which looks quite similar to that produced by the SVM model.
-However the MLP model's accuracy, 61%, is a bit lower than SVM.
+which looks quite similar to that produced by the SVM model, and has a similar accuracy.

 This MLP model's hyperparameters are the number of hidden layers (currently 3) and the number of neurons in each hidden layer (10, 60, and 20) as well as the dropout_fraction.